Salt Lake West Side Stories: Post Four

-For the first ten to fifteen years after Mormon immigrants entered the Salt Lake Valley in 1847, President and church Prophet Brigham Young preached and directed members to live peaceably with Native Americans and to respect their nomadic and hunter-gather activities.
+For the first ten to fifteen years after Mormon immigrants entered the Salt Lake Valley in 1847, The Church of Jesus Christ of Latter-day Saints’ (also referred to as “Mormons”) President and Prophet Brigham Young preached and directed members to live peaceably with Native Americans and to respect their nomadic and hunter-gather activities.
 However, the colonizers simultaneously encroached and restricted the Native Americans’ use of ancestral camping, hunting lands, and waterways.
 Mormon settlers also influenced and regulated Native American trade and trade networks, which undermined the livelihood and economic base of each of the region’s diverse American Indian groups.
 As a result of Mormon encroachment, hostilities erupted between Native peoples and pioneer colonizers.

 In 1852, Brigham Young called for Mormon colonists to feed Utah’s nomadic peoples.
-His call along with other instances of Native American and settler conflicts over land, trade, and ideologies resulted in exacerbated tensions, increased hostility, and the development of systems of support and subjugation.
-The tribes’ justifiable efforts and failures at warring with their invaders during the 1850s and 1860s (which included the Walker, Tintic, and Black Hawk wars) eventually drove Utah’s American Indian peoples to settle on lands outside of their original settlements.
-In the long view, the Mormon colonist’ treatment of Utah’s Native American people were the same as how Americans treated Native American groups throughout the United States,
+His call, along with other instances of Native American and settler conflicts over land, trade, and ideologies resulted in exacerbated tensions, increased hostility, and the development of systems of support and subjugation.
+The tribes’ justifiable efforts and failures at warring with their invaders during the 1850s and 1860s (which included the Walker, Tintic, and Black Hawk wars) eventually drove Utah’s Native American peoples to settle on lands outside of their original settlements.
+In the long view, the Mormon colonist’s treatment of Utah’s Native American people was the same as how Americans treated Native American groups throughout the United States.

-Do you want to read the next post?
+Do you want to read the next post (Post 5)?
 FROM PIONEER VANGUARD TO PIONEER FORT

-Or you may want to visit and experience the 250 acre Galena Soo’nkahni Preserve that is near 13400 South in Draper, on the Jordan River Parkway Trail.
+Visit and experience the 250-acre Galena Soo’nkahni Preserve that is on 12300 South and 800 West in Draper, on the Jordan River Parkway Trail.
 The Galena Soo’nkahni Preserve includes a large sundial containing eight separate monuments (dedicated in 2015) representing Utah’s tribes.
 The preserve is located near a 3,000-year-old village which archaeologists have indicated may be the earliest known location of corn farming in the Great Basin.